Premarital Sex is not just the wrong thing to do.

 All Women and Girls

 Women and girls (Black, Hispanic, Caucasian and of all ethnic groups) who give birth outside of marriage tend to be more disadvantaged than their married counterparts, both before and after the birth.
 Unmarried mothers generally have lower incomes, lower education levels, and are more likely to be dependent on welfare assistance compared with married mothers.
-Women who have a nonmarital birth also tend to fare worse than childless single women; and they have reduced marriage prospects compared with single women without children.
+Women who have children outside of marriage also tend to fare worse than childless single women; and they have reduced marriage prospects compared with single women without children.

 What happens to children born to unmarried mothers